 The UE shall inherit the priorities provided by dedicated signalling and the remaining validity time (i.e. T320 in NR and E-UTRA), if configured, at inter-RAT cell (re)selection.

 NOTE 3: The network may assign dedicated cell reselection priorities for frequencies not configured by system information.

+NOTE 4: The network may assign dedicated cell reselection priorities considering slicing availability.